-Meet the silverfish
+Meet the Silverfish

-- Silverfish are incredibly fast—the Usain Bolt of the insect world—but only on horizontal surfaces
+- Silverfish are incredibly fast—the Usain Bolt of the insect world—but only on horizontal surfaces.

 - Silverfish predate the dinosaurs.
-Scientists have found silverfish fossils dating back to the Paleozoic Era
+Scientists have found silverfish fossils dating back to the Paleozoic Era.

-Now that you know a little about silverfish, let’s answer the question at hand: “What do silverfish eat?”
+Now that you know a little more about silverfish, let’s answer the question at hand: “What do silverfish eat?”

-Now for the bad news: silverfish eat a wide range of foods—preferring sugars, starches, and protein-rich foods.
+Now for the bad news: silverfish eat a wide range of foods, preferring sugars, starches, and protein-rich foods.

-Moisture + starch = silverfish
+moisture + starch = silverfish

-In the kitchen
+In the Kitchen